methnen/m-chart/README.md

 ### 1.9 ###

-* Added support for [stacked column](https://github.com/methnen/m-chart/wiki/Types-of-charts#stacked-column), [stacked bar](https://github.com/methnen/m-chart/wiki/Types-of-charts#stacked-bar), and [donut](https://github.com/methnen/m-chart/wiki/Types-of-charts#donut) charts when using Chart.js
+* Added support for [stacked column](https://github.com/methnen/m-chart/wiki/Types-of-charts#stacked-column), [stacked bar](https://github.com/methnen/m-chart/wiki/Types-of-charts#stacked-bar), and [doughnut](https://github.com/methnen/m-chart/wiki/Types-of-charts#doughnut) charts when using Chart.js
-* Added support for labels when using Chart.js
+* Added support for data point labels when using Chart.js
 	* Uses the [chartjs-plugin-datalabels](https://github.com/chartjs/chartjs-plugin-datalabels) plugin
 * Added better number formatting for Chart.js
 	* Uses Intl.NumberFormat and a locale set in the M Chart Settings panel to properly format numbers when possible
 * Made some tweaks to how tables are rendered so the results are more sensible
+* Tweaked plugin behavior when multiple libraires are installed
+	* You can now add a new chart in both the default and other installed libraries
+	* You can now update the settings for all of the installed libraries instead of just the default
 * Fixed an issue where double quotes in a label could cause Javascript errors
 * Fixed a few PHP warnings that could occur when editing a chart
 * Updated Chart.js to the latest stable version (3.7.0)